jasonacox/TinyLLM/llmserver/README.md

 Jarvis> Excellent choice!
 Green is a vibrant and natural color that symbolizes growth, harmony, and balance.
 It's also the color of many living things, including plants and trees.
 Is there anything else you would like to know or discuss?
 ```

-## Optional Manual Setup

-### Run as a Service
+### Option - Run as a Service

-You can set up a Linux service using the tinyllm.service file:
+You can set up a Linux service using the `tinyllm.service` file:

 ```bash
 # Clone this project for helper files